neonephos/community/governing_board/governing_board_introduction.md

 # Governing Board

-The Governing Board (GB) represents the business leadership of NeoNephos and is the most fundamental organizational body of the project.
+The Governing Board (GB) represents the strategic leadership of NeoNephos.
 Within it decisions are made regarding the future of the foundation and the technical projects contained within.

 ```mermaid
 graph LR;